iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ## Set Theory

 Here we will discuss about sets, subsets, supersets, universe, intersection, union, belongs to, is a member of, not a member of and other set terminologies.

+$
+\cup - Union

+\cap -  Intersection

+A \subset B - A is proper subset of B

+A \subseteq B - A is subset of B
+$

 \in	is member of
 {\displaystyle \notin } {\displaystyle \notin }	\notin	is not member of